The idea of Stateless SSO is simple: Each time the embeds loads, you will send current user's data in the following attributes:

 if (isUserLoggedIn()) {

-If the user is not logged in, you can stop doing any other processing.
-In the comments element, set
+} Handling unauthenticated users: If the user is not logged in, you can stop doing any other processing.
+In the components, set sso-user and sso-hash to empty values:

 // this is your system's user